fanjunkai1/DVD/README.md

 This repository represents the official implementation of the paper titled "Driving-Video Dehazing with Non-Aligned Regularization for Safety Assistance".

 ## Video demo
+To validate the stability of our video dehazing results, we present a video result captured in a real driving environment and compare it with the latest video dehazing state-of-the-art method, MAP-Net.

 https://github.com/fanjunkai1/DVD/assets/138647972/05eda045-7122-412b-87c0-8ba6a49fadc1.mp4